The Universe Originating from an Empty Planck-Size Torus

 This range for $b(\mathbb T)$ can now be used with Eq.\,(\ref{full}) to derive constraints on $(N, D)$.
 Our results are shown Fig.\,\ref{fig:1}, with the allowed region shaded in blue.
 The region shaded in red is excluded by circles in the sky searches, whereas the region shaded in orange is disfavored by the low-$\ell$ anomaly.
-The benchmark point corresponding to $N=71.5$ and $D = 10^5$, discussed earlier, is denoted by a star.
+The benchmark point corresponding to $N=67.7$ and $D = 10^5$, discussed earlier, is denoted by a star.

-Typical values for the energy density drop during reheating in models discussed in the literature are in the range $D \sim 10^4 - 10^8$, which narrows down the required number of inflation $e$-folds to $N \sim 70.7 - 71.7$.
+Typical values for the energy density drop during reheating in models discussed in the literature are in the range $D \sim 10^4 - 10^8$, which narrows down the required number of inflation $e$-folds to $N \sim 66.6 - 68.0$.

-On the other hand, instantaneous reheating ($D=1$), for which the entire vacuum energy gets converted into radiation, requires the number of $e$-folds to be in the range, \bea N \in (72.2, 72.5) \ . \eea

-In models with a low reheating temperature, the energy density drop can be enormous, corresponding to $D \gg 10^{10}$.
+On the other hand, instantaneous reheating ($D=1$), for which the entire vacuum energy gets converted into radiation, requires the number of $e$-folds to be in the range, \bea N \in (68.2, 68.8) \ . \eea In models with a low reheating temperature, the energy density drop can be enormous, corresponding to $D \gg 10^{10}$.
 Although such values are not shown in Fig.\,\ref{fig:1}, the corresponding bounds on the number of inflation $e$-folds can be obtained by extrapolating the blue lines of the allowed region.

-{\bf{7.
-Conclusions }} It is quite remarkable that Casimir energies in a Universe with a three-torus topology can alone account for the correct critical energy density at Planck time, which then evolves according to the Friedmann equation to the energy density observed today.
-This provides a prediction for the difference between the fermionic and bosonic degree of freedom of $(n_F - n_B) \approx 220$ in the high energy extension of the Standard Model at the Planck scale.

-We traced the evolution of the volume modulus throughout the different epochs, expressing the current size of the Universe in terms of only two parameters: the number of $e$-folds during inflation and the energy density drop during reheating.
-For a natural choice of values for those parameters, a three-torus Universe that started from a Planck size at the Planck time can have several Hubble radii across today.

-Using the results of existing searches for repeated patterns in the sky and investigating the suppressed contribution to the quadrupole moment in the CMB spectrum, we determined the preferred range for the size of the Universe and the resulting constraints on inflation and reheating, which are very restrictive.
-It would be interesting to investigate the impact of the three-torus topology with the metric considered here on other low-$\ell$ moments, especially since the numerical analyses conducted in the literature assumed only a rectangular torus.

-In \cite{Vaudrevange:2012da,Aslanyan:2013lsa,Bernui:2018wef,COMPACT:2022gbl} it was shown that the best fit to the CMB data is provided by the $\mathbb{R}^2 \times S^1$ topology, where the diameter of the circle is $1.4\,\chi_{\rm rec}$ today.
-In the spirit of our work, one could investigate the constraints on inflation and reheating obtained by starting the evolution from a Planck size circle and ending it on this best fit value.
-The formulas for Casimir energies simplify considerably in that case.